ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

 How can I run an individual task in the existing workflow?
 ==========================================================

-The CIME allows you to run the specific task in the workflow by supplying the ``--only-job`` parameter to the ``case.submit`` command.
+The CIME allows you to run a specific task in the workflow by supplying the ``--only-job`` parameter to the ``case.submit`` command.

 The following example will run only the preprocessing utility ``chgres_cube``: